ALL POINTS CEO PHIL MONKRESS: Our Neighbors Ushering in Next Generation of American Space Travel

 All Points supporting Boeing with development of SLS – the most powerful rocket ever built

-THE SPACE COAST, FLORIDA • USA – Fifty-one ago, an exceptional generation of men and women helped to launch Americans into space and land NASA astronauts on the Moon.
+THE SPACE COAST, FLORIDA • USA – More than 52 years ago an exceptional generation of men and women helped to launch Americans into space and land NASA astronauts on the Moon.

 Today, aerospace workers from All Points in Brevard County, Florida, and at NASA’s Michoud Assembly Facility, in New Orleans, Louisiana, are ushering in the next generation of American space travel and opening the door to return to the Moon and on to Mars.